bookiza/bookiza.old.docs/_pages/blueoak.markdown

 Date: April 1, 2019
 ```

-## Rules & provisions
+## Rules & Provision

-- Book published under this license must be available to _all_ readers on web for no cost in perpetuity.
+- Books published under this license must be available to _all_ readers on the web for no cost in perpetuity.
 - No exceptions can be made to the aforementioned rule without explicit permission from the maintainers.

 ## Purpose